Different scaling of Rc cars leaves many of us confused. Are they the same car but in different sizes?

 Both the Traxxas Slash 1/10 and !/16 are excellent options.
 It comes down to your needs and budget.

 If you can a faster and more challenging RC, then go for the 1/10.
 But if you are new to this, we recommend the 1/16 model to get started with.

 What’s the difference between 1/10 scale and 1/16 scale?

 1/10 scale RC is bigger and heavier than a 1/16 scale RC.
 The bigger size allows better-performing components and more upgradability.
 The ground clearance of the 1/10 is also better.
 The 1/16 scale is more compact but handles better.

-Is Traxxas Slash a good basher?
+Is Traxxas Slash good basher?

 Yes, the Traxxas Slash is a good basher.
-Though not particularly built for bashing, you will not be disappointed with the Slash.
+Though it is not particularly built for bashing, you will not be disappointed with the Slash.
 The Slash can be bashed with.
 Further upgrades can make the Slash more fun to bash with as well.

 How fast is the Traxxas Slash 1 16?